David Ong: Politics

 Since 1999, Ong served as a grassroots leader in Kreta Ayer–Kim Seng Division.
-He was the Chairman of its Citizens’ Consultative Committee from 2005 to 2011.
-Ong was appointed a District Councillor of the Central Singapore Community Development Council (CDC) in 2004.
-He chaired the CDC’s Networks Committee that is responsible for fostering deeper collaboration with stakeholders to better meet the community’s needs.
+He was the chairman of its Citizens’ Consultative Committee from 2005 to 2011.
+Ong was appointed a district councillor of the Central Singapore Community Development Council (CDC) in 2004.
+He chaired the CDC's Networks Committee that is responsible for fostering deeper collaboration with stakeholders to better meet the community's needs.
 Between 2006 and 2010, Ong was a member of the REACH Supervisory Panel.
-In January 2010, he was appointed Chairman of People’s Association Active Ageing Council.
+In January 2010, he was appointed chairman of People's Association Active Ageing Council.
 He was also a member of the ITE College Central Advisory Committee.
-Ong was also the Vice Chairman of the Government Parliamentary Committee (GPC) for Culture, Community and Youth and Member of the GPC for Communication and Information.
-Ong was also the Vice Chairman of Southwest Community Development Council and President of Basketball Association of Singapore.
-He is a Member of PAP Community Foundation Executive Committee as well as the National Trade Union Congress U-Care Fund Board of Trustees.
+Ong was also the vice chairman of the Government Parliamentary Committee (GPC) for Culture, Community and Youth and member of the GPC for Communication and Information.
+Ong was also the vice chairman of Southwest Community Development Council and president of Basketball Association of Singapore.
+He is a Member of PAP Community Foundation's executive committee as well as the National Trade Union Congress U-Care Fund Board of Trustees.

-A former member of the Singapore-based political party People's Action Party (PAP) till his abrupt resignation from both party and parliament on 12 March 2016, Ong served previously as a Member of Parliament for the Jurong GRC, as well as the Chairman of the Jurong Town Council.
-Ong was the Vice Chairman of Ministry of Culture, Community, and Youth (MCCY)'s Government Parliamentary Committee (GPC) as well a member of the Ministry of Communications and Information (MCI) GPC.
+Ong served previously as a Member of Parliament for the Jurong GRC from 2011 to 2015, as well as the chairman of the Jurong Town Council.
+Ong was the vice chairman of Ministry of Culture, Community, and Youth's Government Parliamentary Committee (GPC) as well a member of the Ministry of Communications and Information (MCI) GPC.